 AIE has a liberal admissions policy; we are committed to giving every student who is interested in a career in digital media the chance to receive a quality education.

 Enrollment

-Accepted students must complete the enrollment form and remit enrollment fee (tuition deposit) to enroll officially.
-All enrollment forms MUST be received by AIE and a payment plan in place before the beginning of the course.
+Accepted students must complete the enrollment form and remit an enrollment fee (tuition deposit) to enroll officially.
+All enrollment forms MUST be received by AIE and a payment plan in place before the course starts.

 Withdrawal